dxw/dxw-security-wp-plugin/readme.txt

 Out of the box it displays a security rating against each plugin on your plugins page, based on the security reviews on https://security.dxw.com/.

-If you sign up to notifications (a paid service: coming soon) then we'll send you emails when plugins on your site are found to be vulnerable
+If you sign up to notifications then we'll send you emails when plugins on your site are found to be vulnerable

 ### Developers